Translated using DeepL

 The objectives of the project may or may not be of a scientific nature and may or may not be carried out within one of the Faculty's existing laboratories.
 The allocated funds may be used for regular monthly remuneration of students or to cover other costs necessary for the realisation of the objectives of the project.
 Funds may be requested for a maximum of one year at any one time.
 Long-term projects may be supported repeatedly if their objectives are adequately pursued.
 In such a case, it is desirable to mention the expectation of future requests for repeated support (with justification) in the first project and to refer to this mention in subsequent requests for repeated support.

 Institutional support is intended for the further development of projects that already show results (e.g. a development version of the programme is available) and have a web presence.
 Institutional support cannot be obtained solely on the basis of a project plan that is not further supported by at least partial results.
 An important aspect of successful projects is the longevity of their results, which should persist beyond the end of the project itself and beyond the researcher's studies.
-It is recommended to publish all project results (including source code and data) on the faculty gitlab or similar repository of the sponsoring laboratory.
+It is recommended to publish all project results (including source code and data) on the faculty gitlab or similar repository of the sponsoring lab.

 A statement regarding overlap with thesis work is required as part of the application.
 In general, overlap with thesis work is not recommended.
 This program does not serve to fund theses.